Body Weight and Weight Gain

 Weight loss after menopause

-A pooled analysis of more than 180,000 postmenopausal women found those who lost weight (and kept the weight off) had a lower risk of breast cancer than women whose weight didn’t change much over time [82].
-Women who lost about 4-20 pounds had about a 10-15 percent lower risk and those who lost more than about 20 pounds had about a 25 percent lower risk [82].
+A pooled analysis of more than 180,000 postmenopausal women found those who lost weight (and kept the weight off) had a lower risk of breast cancer than women whose weight didn’t change much over time [95].
+Women who lost 4-20 pounds had a 10%-15% lower risk and those who lost more than 20 pounds had about a 25% lower risk [95].

 Weight loss before menopause